 We’re very excited to announce the launch of a new law firm: Walden Macht & Haran LLP.
 We’re happy to be working with them.
 We’ve worked with Jim Walden in the past, most recently including the NYU expansion case, where he has played a major role in advocating on behalf of NYUFASP and others who oppose the ridiculous plan.
-The new firm, which features some real heavy hitters, will be covering an ambitious array of practice areas, including Good Government and Civil Rights Litigation.
+The new firm, which features some real heavy hitters, will be covering an ambitious array of practice areas, including.
 We wish them all the best.

 (New York, NY) February 23, 2015 – Three former federal prosecutors, Jim Walden, Timothy Macht, and Sean Haran, have joined forces to form a new law firm specializing in government investigations, White Collar criminal defense, and complex civil litigation.
 Based in lower Manhattan, Walden Macht & Haran LLP marshals the founders’ diverse and extensive trial and other litigation experience, both as federal prosecutors and in private practice at major national and international law firms.